Tok-ra/dvz_wmac/readme.md

 Regenerate the facies realizations using Zhuangshuang (Jason) Hou's files after modifing discretization

-> Initial thoughts were to use Jason's SISIM.exe files
+> Initial thoughts were to use Jason's SISIM.exe(Fortran program)
 > while it failed since there's is a fixed array limit for nx, ny, nz in the GSLIB codes sisim.inc
 > We don't have the orginal source code to recomplile the sisim.exe
 > So I took the lastest GSLIB from www.gslib.com and compile new sisim (linux version)
-> The lastest GSLIB produce the same results as the old one, the major difference is the lastest Gslib use allocatable array
+> The lastest GSLIB produces the same results as the old one, the major difference is the lastest Gslib use allocatable array
 > The format of the input files were slightly different and modified.

 Dimention for the new SISIM simulations